squisquater/Cryptic-Gray-Fox-Lineages-Secondary-Contact/README.md

 ## 3. Initial SNP filtering
 You can check out details on the Stacks populations filters [here]( http://catchenlab.life.illinois.edu/stacks/comp/populations.php)
-* Using data generated from the reference genome pipeline, I tested out a variety of filtering approaches to maximimze the number of sites and individuals while removing low quality data.
-See methods outlined in the manuscript.
-The script shown here represents the filtering parameters that I opted to move forward with. [plink_GrayFoxAll_259_maf0.02_moh0.6_geno0.2_mind0.32.sh](https://github.com/squisquater/Cryptic-Gray-Fox-Lineages-Secondary-Contact/blob/main/03.SNP-filtering/plink_maf0.02moh0.6_mind0.9_geno0.2_mind0.32.sh)
+* Using data generated from the reference genome pipeline, we tested a variety of filtering approaches to maximimze the number of sites and individuals while removing low quality data.
+The pipeline here represented the approach described in the manuscript.
+  * Remove the lowest quality individuals (>90% of SNPs missing) [plinkfilter_mind0.9.sh]
+  * Remove sites that were called in <80% of individuals [plinkfilter_geno0.2.sh]
+  * Again remove lower quality individuals (>68% of SNPs missing) using a threshold based approach [plinkfilter_mind0.32.sh]

-I then generated a final Gray Fox SNP whitelist from the .map file and used this for downstream analyses.
+Use this final SNP dataset to generated a SNP-list from the .map file and used this for downstream analyses.

 ## 4. Final SNP Dataset and Population Summary Stats
 * Rerun populations using SNP list generated above and only individuals that passed quality filtering (n=259) [Populations_GrayFox_259.sh](https://github.com/squisquater/Cryptic-Gray-Fox-Lineages-Secondary-Contact/blob/main/04.Population-Stats/Populations_GrayFox_259.sh)